 Group of lawmakers plans to push climate legislation

 MONTPELIER, Vt.
-(AP) — A group of lawmakers plans to push ahead with legislation in the next session to reduce the state’s carbon emissions.
+(AP) — A group of lawmakers plans to push ahead with legislation in the next session to reduce Vermont's carbon emissions.

 Members of the Legislature’s Climate Solutions Caucus held public forums around the state in recent weeks to speak with residents about how they want to see climate change addressed at the Statehouse, Vermont Public Radio reported Wednesday.